 ― Kurt Vonnegut, Cat’s Cradle

 After an hour’s walk we reach a chorten in the middle of the trail.
 Chorten (Tibetan) or stupa (Hindi) is a heap of stones, some of them inscribed with the Buddhist mantra Om Mani Padme Hum.
 I ask Ngima about the meaning of the mantra.
 He says wisely that it means Om Namah Sivaya, which he knows that I will understand as a Hindu.
 Later I learn that a literal translation of the mantra does not reveal its deeper meaning about the nature of suffering and, as Dalai Lama explains, how the union of compassion and wisdom enables one to transform into the pure exalted body, speech, and mind of a Buddha.
 This is hard to comprehend at first.
 Then I realize that this is not unlike the mathematical equations I use as a scientist.
 One equation, for example, contains three terms, and the meaning of each term can be readily stated as the time-derivative of density and so on.
-But that by itself does not reveal the equation’s meaning that mass is neither created nor destroyed or the even deeper truth that the laws of physics do not change with time itself.
+But that by itself does not reveal the equation’s meaning that mass is neither created nor destroyed or the even deeper meaning that the laws of physics do not change with time itself (according to Noether’s theorem, if you are curious).

 We see many prayer wheels with mantras written on them.
 Turning the prayer wheel is believed to have the same meritorious effect as chanting the mantras.